Last updated on .

 Canal

-Although filled with tourists on day trips from Venice, Burano still had a peaceful and quiet air about it.
-At the western end, we were able to look across the lagoon and see Venice, which seemed a world away at that point.
+Although filled with tourists on day trips from Venice, Burano still has a peaceful and quiet air about it.
+When you look back across the lagoon at Venice in the distance, from the west side of the island, it seems a world away.

 Old home in Burano, Italy